IMTtugraz/PyQMRI/README.rst

 :bash:`pytest test/unittests`
 :bash:`pytest test/integrationtests`

-For more detailed instructions on how to contribute have a look at _contributing.
+For more detailed instructions on how to contribute have a look at contributing_.

 Limitations and known Issues:
 ------------------------------